kalinharikumar/Twitter_Scraping3738/README.md

 With tab1 an form is made to get variables for search with a final submit button.
 And if submit button for loop is executed with snscrap with search data.
 Now required data is collected into DataFrame which will displayed in ui.
-Also 3 buttons are made for upload to database, download as csv and download as json MongoDB connection is established using pymongo.
+Also 3 buttons are made for upload to database, download as csv and download as json.
+MongoDB connection is established using pymongo.
 Dataframe is converted to csv, json and Dictionary for requirements.
 Finally, tab2 an short explationation about the project.
 ## Execution
-Execute through terminal or cmd streamlit run python file name
+Execute through terminal or cmd. streamlit run python file name.
 It will direct through browser after successful execution.

 ## Demo